Big Show and Kane: Reunion (2005–2006)

-Big Show and Kane reunited on October 31, 2005, when they defeated The Heart Throbs in a Texas Tornado match on Raw.
-At Taboo Tuesday, Big Show and Kane defeated Lance Cade and Trevor Murdoch to win their first World Tag Team Championship teaming together on November 1, 2005.
+Big Show and Kane reunited on the October 31, 2005 episode of Raw, when they defeated The Heart Throbs in a Texas Tornado match.
+At Taboo Tuesday on November 1, Big Show and Kane defeated Lance Cade and Trevor Murdoch to win their first World Tag Team Championship teaming together.
 Cade and Murdoch then challenged Big Show and Kane to a title rematch with Hardcore rules on the November 7 episode of Raw, which Big Show and Kane won.
-Leading up to Survivor Series, the duo would attack various SmackDown! members such as Batista and Bobby Lashley.
+Leading up to Survivor Series on November 27, the duo would attack various SmackDown! members such as Batista and Bobby Lashley.
 At Survivor Series, Big Show and Kane represented Team Raw along with Shawn Michaels, Chris Masters, and Carlito, but they were defeated by Team SmackDown! which consisted of Randy Orton, Rey Mysterio, Batista, John "Bradshaw" Layfield (JBL), and Bobby Lashley.
-Big Show and Kane ended their feud with Batista and Mysterio at Armageddon when they defeated them in a non-title champions versus champions match as Batista and Mysterio were the WWE Tag Team Champions at that time.
+Big Show and Kane ended their feud with Batista and Mysterio at Armageddon on December 18 when they defeated them in a non-title champions versus champions match as Batista and Mysterio were the WWE Tag Team Champions at that time.

 The duo would hold on to their tag team titles until April 2006, successfully retaining their titles against a variety of opponents such as Snitsky and Tyson Tomko, Val Venis and Viscera, as well as the Heart Throbs.
 In 2006, the duo would feud with Carlito and Chris Masters, culminating in a successful title defense at WrestleMania 22 on April 2.
 The next night on Raw, Big Show and Kane lost the World Tag Team Championship to Spirit Squad members Kenny and Mikey after interference from the rest of the Spirit Squad.

 One week later, Big Show and Kane faced Spirit Squad members Johnny and Nicky in a title rematch, but were disqualified after Kane snapped and attacked all the Spirit Squad members.
 Big Show tried to calm Kane down, but Kane attacked him, ending the partnership.
 Kane losing his mind was part of a storyline to promote Kane's upcoming movie at that time, See No Evil.
-Big Show and Kane would then feud with each other, but both matches (at Backlash and the May 8 episode of Raw) pitting the men against each other ended in a no-contest.
+Big Show and Kane would then feud with each other, but both matches (at Backlash on April 30 and the May 8 episode of Raw) pitting the men against each other ended in a no-contest.